Ramot Menashe: Sport

 The kibbutz has a football team called Hapoel Ramot Menashe Megiddo F.C. (originally named Hapoel Eyal Ramot Menashe after kibbutz member Eyal Shapira).
 It represents all the settlements of the Megiddo Regional Council and plays in the Second Division (Northern Second District).
 The pitch is located within the boundaries of Kibbutz Ramot Menashe.

 The team has been coached by kibbutz member Shlomo Liran for more than 30 years, and the team currently has four members from the kibbutz.

 The pitch is known by the members of the kibbutz "Eucalyptus Stadium" due to the trees surrounding it.

 In 2011 a stand was built for the group's fans and in 2015 roofing work was completed with a new roof.

-The team captain, as of 2017, is Sagi Hayat who returned in 2016 after about 5 years playing in teams from the National League.

 The team's highest achievement was in 2009/10, when the team qualified for the first division in its history for the first division and at the end of one season was relegated to the second division north, where it plays to this day.